 Scott Hyman is a partner practising primarily in the banking, project finance and structured finance areas, including merchant banking, secured lending, financial institutions regulation, derivatives and structured products.
 A large component of his practice in these areas is transactional work, which includes provision of advice in structuring and completion of domestic and cross-border secured and unsecured credit facilities, acquisition finance, structured finance and project finance transactions.
 He regularly acts for financial institutions and companies, lenders and borrowers in the arrangement and facilitation of acquisition, project, working capital, asset-based, equipment and bridge financings.
-He has extensive experience in financial institution regulatory matters, and regularly advises Canadian and foreign financial institutions in connection with the regulatory aspects of the transactions in Canada.
-He was named in Lexpert magazine's 'Top 40 Under 40' (2004 and 2006) and is included in The Lexpert/ American Lawyer Guide to the 500 Leading Lawyers in Canada; Canadian Legal Lexpert Directory; Chambers Global: The World's Leading Lawyers for Business; IFLR 1000; The Best Lawyers in Canada, Expert Guides' Guide to the World's Leading Banking Lawyers; and Who's Who Legal: Canada.
-He obtained his BA from the University of Toronto, and his LLB and LLM from Osgoode Hall Law School.
+He has extensive experience in financial institution regulatory matters and regularly advises Canadian and foreign financial institutions in connection with the regulatory aspects of their transactions in Canada.
+He is recognised in Chambers Global: The World's Leading Lawyers for Business; Chambers Canada; Expert Guides' Guide to the World's Leading Structured Finance and Securitisation Lawyers; IFLR1000; Who's Who Legal Canada: Banking; The Canadian Legal Lexpert Directory; The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada; and in The Best Lawyers in Canada as Toronto Derivatives Law Lawyer of the Year 2013.
+He obtained his BA from the University of Toronto and his LLB and LLM from Osgoode Hall Law School.
 He was called to the Ontario Bar in 1993.